zopefoundation/manuel/src/manuel/README.txt

 ----------

 Once the evaluation phase is completed the results are formatted.
 You guessed
-it: manuel provides a method for formatting results.
+it: Manuel provides a method for formatting results.
 We'll build one to format a message about whether or not our lists of numbers are sorted properly.
 A formatting function returns None when it has no output, or a string otherwise.